 • Incumbents of this position are considered essential personnel.

-• Get along with and interact well with different groups of people, including co-workers, management; both Federal and State personnel and the public utilizing the facility.
+• Ability to get along with and interact well with different groups of people, including co-workers, management, both Federal and State personnel and the public utilizing the facility.

 • Ability to read and write in English.

 • Will be required to utilize computer software and databases to maintain facility operations information – minimally Microsoft Office, the Statewide Financial System (SFS) and the Statewide Learning Management Systems (SLMS).

 • Periodic travel will be required to other facilities; to attend training; or other requirements related to duties as needed.
 Travel may occur using different modes of transportation.

 • Must successfully complete training for any required state and federal specific software and data systems such as SFS and SLMS.

 • Ability to prepare written material in a clear and concise manner.

 Additional Comments This position is not in the Classified Service of New York State, but is covered under New York State Military Law.
 If selected, current Civil Service employees will lose their seniority within the Classified Service, thereby exempting them from applying for promotional exams within Civil Service.

 Francis S Gabreski ANGB receives a Downstate Adjustment of $3,026 annually